installgento0/C-files/README.md

 # C-files
-A couple C functions and other things.
+A couple C functions and programs.